 Luckily, there is a quick, easy solution to all of this.

-Body powder, specifically talc.
+Foot Powder or Body powder, specifically talc.

 Using talc powder, in combination with a few other methods (that are described below), is going to virtually eliminate your foot odor problem.

 Talc works by soaking up water and moisture.
 The less sweat available, the less bacteria to feast on that sweat and produce bad odors.

 You don’t necessarily need a talc however, you can use a cornstarch-based powder as well.